-When life hands you lemons (and limes and mint), riff on a classic lemon bar to make Mint Lemon Lime Bars.
-It’s a taste of summertime!
+When life hands you lemons (& limes & mint), riff on a classic lemon bar with Mint Lemon Lime Bars.
+They're sweet & tart with a hint of mint!

 I've got lemons...and limes...and mint...let's get to it, shall we?

 There are two main steps to these bars: making the shortbread, then making the lemon and lime curd filling.
 Let's dive in a little deeper.

 The shortbread starts with melted butter that's been cooled to room temperature.
 If the butter is too warm, it may not mix well with the other ingredients and will separate out during baking.

 After mixing in the flour, the shortbread dough will be soft and pliable.